 I do know this: right now, this very second, there is a child being hurt.
 Someone you know, maybe a kid from your child's school or your church or down the street...they are being abused.
 Maybe a stepparent is punching them, maybe a mom is hurting them, maybe the stereotypical creepy uncle is touching their privates.
 Maybe you were hurt when you were little and innocent and defenseless.
 Maybe your spouse was abused.
 Child abuse is epidemic, and we don't talk about it as openly and as honestly as we should.
 And that's a shame.

-It occurred to me, this morning.
-Molly is doing her Final in Culinary Arts and we woke up early to package up her supplies for the meal she's making this afternoon.
+It occurred to me, one morning.
+My daughter was doing her Final in Culinary Arts and we woke up early to package up her supplies for the meal she's making this afternoon.
 I showed her how to julienne her carrots and we laughed about that old Saturday Night Live skit where Dan Aykroyd played Julia Child and cuts his finger (I've cut the dickens out of my finger!).
-As the kids left to catch the bus, they called out "Bye!
+As she and the rest of the kids left to catch the bus, they called out "Bye!
 Love you, mom!".

 My kids have known grief.
 They've no doubt felt anger, too.
 But my kids have never felt that fear I felt, they've never fled a room in terror like I did.
 They've never had to face an adult who has just violated their rights and listened to a pathetic apology.
 They've never looked at my handprint on their bodies, rising up as an angry red welt.